vibudh2209/STAT545-hw-Agrawal-Vibudh/hw02/Exploring_Gapminder.md

     ##  Max.   :1.319e+09   Max.   :113523.1
     ##

+<a name="Subheader 2_2"> </a>

 Q2) What values are typical?
 What’s the spread?
 What’s the distribution?

 For findinding the distribution and typical values graphs are plotted, from that peak and spread can be visualised.
 Peak represent typical values.

 ``` r
 #Exploring continents